Projectplace/api-code-examples/examples/py-bulk-update-emails/readme.md

 __john.doe@organisation.org__

 Then it is possible to add this new email to the already existing user account as new primary email-address, so that logins and authorisations are not disrupted.
-The already existing email will become a secondary email-address.
+The already existing email will become a secondary email address for the user.

 The requirements however is that the domain `organisation.org` is enforced on your enterprise account.
 And if changing domains - the new domain must also be enforced by your enterprise account.
 Contact support in order to add domains to your account.

-Please not that it is only possible to change the primary email of users whose
+Please note that it is only possible to change the primary email of users whose

 * Primary email is enforced by your account (the domain needs to be enforced by your account)
 * Are not the owner of the account (only the account owner themselves can change their primary email)